Could you spend under $250 on groceries for the rest of the year?

 Our meal plan

-It was a mixture and while we did get a HelloFresh box this week (save $60 with $30 off your first two boxes here), I didn’t use any of their recipes.
+It was a mixture and while we did get a HelloFresh box this week, I didn’t use any of their recipes.

 I did a few creative things to use up what we had:

 Salad dressing – I wanted a salad dressing and had a little bit of leftover mayonnaise and vinegar so shook that together for one dressing, then mixed vinegar with honey, lemon and herbs for another dressing.

 Muffins – we made banana coconut muffins using 2 bananas which had been frozen and a packet mix I found in the cupboard which had been bought for the decorations.
 They were smaller than I’d usually make but the kids loved them.

 Shakes – the shakes/smoothies I had were a mixture of almond milk, banana, berries, cacao, cinnamon, ginger, nutmeg, LSA and honey.
 Not all at once, but a combination of those things.

 The other adult in the house has an enormous tub of protein powder he uses.

 This was the day I started, but it was in the middle of the day, so it only included dinner of wraps for the kids with leftover taco meat, grated veg and spinach.
 I had scrambled eggs.
 Adult 2 was away.

 Breakfast – cereal.

 Kids lunches – salad, fruit, crackers and veggie sticks.